devtut/generate/docs/python/getting-started-with-python-language.md

 You should see `Hello, World` printed to the console.

 You can also substitute `hello.py` with the path to your file.
-For example, if you have the file in your home directory and your user is &quot;user&quot; on Linux, you can type `python /home/user/hello.py`.
+For example, if you have the file in your home directory and your user is =user= on Linux, you can type `python /home/user/hello.py`.

 ### Launch an interactive Python shell